verghost/vlc-lua-docs/m/var/index.md

 ----
 ## `get_list()`
-Get the value list (values the variable can be set to) and text list (dsiplay text for values) from a variable in a VLC object.
+Get the value list (values the variable can be set to) and text list (display text for values) from a variable in a VLC object.

 ### Usage
 ```lua